ServiceStack/rabbitmq-windows/README.md

 ## Installing on Windows

-Rabbit MQ is built on the robust Erlang OTP platform which is a pre-requisite before installing the Rabbit MQ Server which you download from:
+Rabbit MQ is built on the robust Erlang OTP platform which is a prerequisite before installing the Rabbit MQ Server which you download from:

   1. Download and install [Eralng OTP For Windows](http://www.erlang.org/download/otp_win32_R16B03.exe) (vR16B03)
   2. Run the [Rabbit MQ Server Windows Installer](http://www.rabbitmq.com/releases/rabbitmq-server/v3.2.3/rabbitmq-server-3.2.3.exe) (v3.2.3)